 The Vice President started to speak before I’d sat down.
-“Shively, one of our clients wants a war, or at least a police action.”
+He said, “Shively, one of our clients wants a war, or at least a police action.”
 Dick likes to call the military-industrial complex our clients.

 “Will a straight up arms deal do?”
 I asked earnestly.

 “Yep.
 Do you have any suggestions?
 Maybe invade Basra and break the oil union there?”

 “Well, in theory the Mahdi Army are allies …”

 “Ahem.”
 The Vice President can convey so much with his phlegm.

 “Erstwhile allies”, I amended.
 “Regardless, attacking the Mahdi Army might send the wrong message.
 And there’s a small problem with the British.”

 “Right.
 I guess that’s what I pay you for.
 What about one of the Stans?
 Maybe Tajikistan?
 They’ve got lots of natural gas.”
 Dick has a soft spot for meddling in former Soviet Socialist Republics.

 “Uh, right”, I replied tentatively.
 “We already have mercenaries and drilling sub-contractors in Tajikistan, so I assume you’re suggesting escalating our presence.
 Perhaps we could take out President Rahmon?
 That would stir things up.”